Republican chairman says U.S. should do more to hold Russia accountable

-WASHINGTON (Reuters) - The Republican chairman of the U.S. House of Representatives Foreign Affairs Committee said on Thursday the United States should be doing more to hold Russia accountable for “aggressive acts.”
+WASHINGTON (Reuters) - The Republican chairman of the U.S. House of Representatives Foreign Affairs Committee said on Thursday Washington should do more to hold Moscow accountable for “aggressive acts”.

 “We cannot expect (Russian President) Vladimir Putin and his corrupt associates to change their behavior in Syria, Ukraine or anywhere else until we prove we will hold them to account,” Representative Ed Royce said in his prepared opening statement for a committee hearing on U.S. sanctions policy.